Rick Roufus

 Rick John Roufus (born June 3, 1966) is a retired American kickboxer.
-He is one of the most famous kickboxers in America, and has also competed professionally in boxing and mixed martial arts.
-An accomplished professional fighter throughout his competitive career, Roufus has won multiple world championships across the globe in several weight classes, he was world champion as a super middle weight, light heavyweight and heavyweight.
+He has also competed professionally in boxing and mixed martial arts.
+An accomplished professional fighter throughout his competitive career, Roufus has won multiple world championships across the globe in several weight classes.
+He was world champion as a super middleweight, light heavyweight and heavyweight.
 Roufus held titles for all the major kickboxing associations worldwide (PKA, IKF, ISKA, FFKA and KICK), and is known for his boxing skills and powerful kicks.

-He is the older brother of Duke Roufus who is also a kickboxer and a Muay Thai and mixed martial arts instructor.
-Rick Roufus is the Global Director of Fighter Development for PKA Worldwide.
+Roufus is the Global Director of Fighter Development for PKA Worldwide.
+In 2012 he was inducted into the World Kickboxing League Hall of Fame.

 Biography and career

-Rick Roufus began his lifelong practice of the martial arts at the age of 5.
-He learned taekwondo from his father.
-He quickly rose through the national point karate circuit and debuted as a professional kickboxer in his late teens.
-He had his first professional fight in May 1985 against J.C.
-Owens, whom he defeated by decision.
+Rick Roufus began his martial arts practice at the age of 5 under the tutelage of his father Pat J. Roufus, a renowned PKA referee, who had graduated as a black belt in 1973 by Dukan Yun.
+Rick learned taekwondo from his father.
+He quickly rose up the national karate points circuit and debuted as a professional kickboxer in his late teens.
+He had his first professional fight in May 1985 against the U.C.
+Owens, whom he defeated by unanimous decision after five rounds.

 In April 1987, he fought against John Moncayo for the world title of KICK at super middleweight.
 Roufus knocked out Moncayo in round 7 to win his first world title.